This piece was updated on August 31, 2022. It was originally published on October 5, 2021.

 165 Old Ridge Rd., Lovingston, Va.

 For anyone looking for a spookier maze experience this October, not only does this venue have a daytime corn maze, but also a nighttime one, with public campfire spaces and s’mores available to munch on.
-Tickets are $12 and under, and the maze is open until November 7.
+Tickets are $12 and under and $10 on Fridays from 12 PM to 6 PM.
+The maze is open from September 24 to November 7.

 22222 Davis Mill Rd., Germantown, Md.

-Butler’s 41st annual Pumpkin Festival has not only their twisted corn maze, but also live music and corn hole games— as well as premium activities like face painting and pony rides for an additional cost.
-Through October 31, the festival has tickets ranging from $10 to $17.
+Butler’s 42nd annual Pumpkin Festival not only features their twisted corn maze, but also live music, corn hole games, a corn box, and premium activities like face painting and pony rides for an additional cost.
+The festival goes from September 24 to October 30 with tickets ranging from $10 to $17.
+Buy tickets ahead of time for a $2 discount from walk up prices.

 15621 Braddock Rd., Centreville

 Enter the “Cornundrum” at your own risk, for a maze filled with pirates, jungles and more.
-The Centreville farm’s fall festival is happening now through November 7, with attractions in addition to the maze such as numerous slides to slide down and numerous farm animals to feed.
-Ticket prices vary between $7 and $20.
+The Centreville farm’s fall festival starts September 17 and runs through November 8, with attractions in addition to the maze such as numerous slides to slide down and numerous farm animals to feed.
+Tickets are available starting on September 1, and prices vary from $10 to $25.

 389 Gambrills Rd., Gambrills, Md.